Bass Pro Shops Lands in Florida Keys With Luxury Resort Acquisition

 Market Context

 According to Bisnow, the deal reflects a broader strategy by Bass Pro Shops founder Johnny Morris, who has spent the past decade building out a portfolio of experiential properties.
-That includes Big Cedar Lodge in Missouri's Ozark Mountains and the 1.5 million-square-foot Bass Pro Shops national headquarters in Springfield, which draws over 2 million visitors annually.
+That includes Big Cedar Lodge in Missouri's Ozark Mountains and Bass Pro Shops' multiple resort properties, which collectively host over 7 million visitors annually.
+Morris said of the acquisition: "We're humbled and honored to have the opportunity to help protect it and carry that story forward."

 For commercial real estate professionals, the acquisition underscores a pattern that has accelerated since 2020: brands with passionate, niche followings are increasingly acquiring hospitality assets rather than leasing retail space.
 The logic is straightforward — these companies understand their customer's spending psychology and can generate higher margins by controlling the destination, not just the point of sale.